C3Imaging/speech-augmentation/README.md

   - Wav2Vec2 model checkpoint trained using fairseq framework + lexicon-based Beam Search Decoder with KenLM external language model from fairseq (multiple hypotheses and word-level timestamps available);
   - Wav2Vec2 model checkpoint trained using fairseq framework + lexicon-based Beam Search Decoder with neural Transformer-based external language model from fairseq (multiple hypotheses and word-level timestamps available).<br /><br />
  **NOTE:** By changing the source code of [fairseq/examples/speech_recognition/w2l_decoder.py](https://github.com/facebookresearch/fairseq/blob/main/examples/speech_recognition/w2l_decoder.py) to that in [fairseq forked](https://github.com/abarcovschi/fairseq-fork/blob/main/examples/speech_recognition/w2l_decoder.py), word-level timestamps can be returned from **all** the decoders in this file (W2lViterbiDecoder, W2lKenLMDecoder, W2lFairseqLMDecoder).<br /><br />
-- **Wav2Vec2 forced alignment approach** (**NOTE:** models from torchaudio **AND** custom wav2vec2 models checkpoints trained/finetuned using the fairseq framework are now supported): You can run `wav2vec2_forced_alignment_libri.py` (run `python wav2vec2_forced_alignment_libri.py --help` for a description of the usage) to generate time alignments for paired <text,audio> datasets whose transcripts are saved in LibriSpeech **OR** LibriTTS format.<br /><br />
-- **Whisper time alignment approach:** You can generate transcripts with Whisper and time align the generated transcript with the speech file using Dynamic Time Warping (run `python whisper_time_alignment.py --help` for a description of the usage).<br /><br />
+- **Whisper inference with time alignment:** You can generate transcripts with Whisper and time align the generated transcript with the speech file using Dynamic Time Warping.<br />
+Run `python whisper_time_alignment.py --help` for a description of the usage).<br /><br />
 **UPDATE:** By changing the source code of [openai/whisper/decoding.py](https://github.com/openai/whisper/blob/main/whisper/decoding.py), [openai/whisper/transcribe.py](https://github.com/openai/whisper/blob/main/whisper/transcribe.py) and [linto-ai/whisper-timestamped/transcribe.py](https://github.com/linto-ai/whisper-timestamped/blob/master/whisper_timestamped/transcribe.py) to those in the [openai/whisper forked](https://github.com/abarcovschi/whisper-fork) and [linto-ai/whisper-timestamped forked](https://github.com/abarcovschi/whisper-timestamped-fork) repositories, multiple hypotheses can be returned from beam search decoding, instead of the default best hypothesis offered by the original projects.<br /><br />
-- **Time alignment with NeMo models project:** You can generate transcripts with NeMo-based ASR models, such as Conformer-CTC, Conformer-Transducer, Hybrid FastFormer etc. and generate char and word-level time alignment information for the generated transcripts.
+- **Time alignment-enabled inference with NeMo models project:** You can generate transcripts with NeMo-based ASR models, such as Conformer-CTC, Conformer-Transducer, Hybrid FastFormer etc. and generate char and word-level time alignment information for the generated transcripts.
 This requires installing the NeMo framework.
 Please see the [**NeMo ASR Experiments**](https://github.com/abarcovschi/nemo_asr/blob/main/README.md#generating-time-alignments-for-transcriptions) project for more details.<br /><br />
-**UPDATE:** By using [abarcovschi/nemo_asr/transcribe_speech_custom.py](https://github.com/abarcovschi/nemo_asr/blob/main/transcribe_speech_custom.py), multiple hypotheses can also be returned from beam search decoding, instead of the default best hypothesis offered by the original project's [NeMo/examples/asr/transcribe_speech.py](https://github.com/NVIDIA/NeMo/blob/main/examples/asr/transcribe_speech.py).
+**UPDATE:** By using [abarcovschi/nemo_asr/transcribe_speech_custom.py](https://github.com/abarcovschi/nemo_asr/blob/main/transcribe_speech_custom.py), multiple hypotheses can also be returned from beam search decoding, instead of the default best hypothesis offered by the original project's [NeMo/examples/asr/transcribe_speech.py](https://github.com/NVIDIA/NeMo/blob/main/examples/asr/transcribe_speech.py).<br /><br />
-<br /><br />
+- **Wav2Vec2 forced alignment:** You can run `wav2vec2_forced_alignment_libri.py` to generate time alignments for paired <audio, ground truth text> datasets whose transcripts are saved in LibriSpeech **OR** LibriTTS format **OR** use the output transcripts/hypotheses (as ground truth) located in a JSON file outputted by an ASR inference scripts such as `wav2vec2_infer_custom.py`, `whisper_time_alignment.py` or [abarcovschi/nemo_asr/transcribe_speech_custom.py](https://github.com/abarcovschi/nemo_asr/blob/main/transcribe_speech_custom.py) and force align the audio to these hypotheses.<br />
+Run `python wav2vec2_forced_alignment_libri.py --help` for a description of the usage.<br />
+**NOTE:** models from torchaudio **AND** custom wav2vec2 models checkpoints trained/finetuned using the fairseq framework are now supported.

-### Output Format
+### Output Formats

+#### Inference

 The format of JSON files containing word-level time-aligned transcripts, outputted by `wav2vec2_infer_custom.py` and `whisper_time_alignment.py`, is the following:<br /><br />
 ```json